Completing an Accessibility Conformance Report (How to File a VPAT)

 - Read the white paper Reporting Conformance to ICT Accessibility Standards (PDF)

-This quick guide on WCAG (Web Content Accessibility Guidelines) includes standards to most types of EIR, not just the web.
+This quick guide on WCAG (Web Content Accessibility Guidelines) includes standards to most types of ICT, not just the web.

 VPAT/ACR Tools